anttihaap/distributed-backup-system/REPORT.md

 In this system, the location of backed up data (i.e. the backup node) is always known.
 The id is hashed from the host and the port of the node and will stay the same.
 If those values change, the node will not be identifiable anymore.
 Thus, this project would really not benefit from implementing the finger tables of the Chord system.
 The finger tables are used for finding data items in O(log n) time.
 The focus could be on finding nodes willing to create contracts.
 This could be done with having each node keep a list of other suitable nodes.
 For fault tolerance, each node should know a segment of the circle so that if one successor fails, it could contact the next.
 In our system, nodes keep lists of all other nodes.

- When writing the code for the node network, debugging the ring was time consuming and in the hindsight, the ring could have been planned better.
+When writing the code for the node network, debugging the ring was time consuming and in hindsight, the ring could have been planned better.
 The resulting code certainly has some room for improvement and maybe a few too many ifs and comparisons...

 ### Backup process